 You'll need access to a desktop computer, laptop or tablet.
 Your device must have a webcam, and you need to be able to play and record both sound and video.
 You may find that headphones help you to listen if you are sharing your space with others.

-We recommend a high-speed broadband internet connection with a minimum speed of 1.5 Mbps.
+We recommend a high-speed broadband internet connection with a minimum speed of 1.5 Megabits per second (Mbps).
 If possible, your device should access the internet through an ethernet cable (not wireless).
 This will make your connection more stable - try to get this before your course starts.

 What do current students say about studying online?